List of heads of state of the Comoros

 This article lists the heads of state of the Comoros, since the country gained independence from France in 1975.
+The president is the leader of the executive branch of the government and the commander-in-chief of the armed forces.

 Term limits

 A new constitution, approved in the 2018 constitutional referendum, allows the president to run for two consecutive five-year terms.
 Previously during the time of the Union of the Comoros, there was a one-term rotational system in place to share the presidency between Anjouan, Grande Comore, and Mohéli.